Interventional Orthopedic Treatments in Southern California

 Joint pain, tendon injuries, and musculoskeletal conditions do not have to end with surgery or a lifetime of managed discomfort.
 At Integrative Sports & Spine, our interventional orthopedic specialists combine precise diagnosis, advanced regenerative therapies, and comprehensive rehabilitation to treat your condition at its structural and biological source helping you recover fully and stay that way.

-Call (833) 476-7377 or click the appointment button below to schedule consultation at any of our four Southern California pain clinic locations.
+Call (833) 476-7377 or click the appointment button below to schedule a consultation at any of our four Southern California pain clinic locations.

 Book an Appointment